-District staff are required to help enforce implementation of the district's anti-bullying policy and shall receive the training necessary to comply with this policy.
-The district's definition of bullying is included below.
-Students who bully another person are to be held accountable for their actions whether they occur on school equipment or property; off school property at a school-sponsored or school-approved function, activity, or event; or going to or from school or a school activity.
+District staff are required to help enforce implementation of the district's anti-bullying policy.
+Students who bully another person are to be held accountable for their actions whether they occur on school equipment or property; off school property at a school-sponsored or schoolapproved function, activity, or event; going to or from school or a school activity in a school vehicle or school bus; or at designated school bus stops.
 Students are encouraged to report behavior they consider to be bullying, including a single action which if allowed to continue would constitute bullying, to their teacher or the building principal.
 The report may be made anonymously.